Tom Groggin Station: Explore the Heart of the High Country

 Up to Scammells Spur

 A perfect spot for a quick break and refuel before heading into the High Country and our destination at Tom Groggin 75km away.
-About 15km out of Corryong we cross the Murray River and into NSW - there are no roads along the Victorian side of the Murray to Tom Groggin Station, so it is via the Alpine Way in NSW.
+About 15km out of Corryong, we cross the Murray River and into NSW - there are no roads along the Victorian side of the Murray to Tom Groggin Station, so it is via the Alpine Way in NSW.

-As we get close and closer to the mountains proper, the landscape is remarkable as the small hills turn into larger ones, and the smaller we feel as the mountains loom larger and larger.
+As we get closer and closer to the mountains proper, the landscape is remarkable as the small hills turn into larger ones, and the smaller we feel as the mountains loom larger and larger.

-Visibility is soon restored as we descend below the cloud towards Geehi Plains and then onto Tom Groggin Station, which we make just on last light.
+Visibility is soon restored as we descend below the cloud towards Geehi Plains and then onto Tom Groggin Station, which we make just on the last light.
 The best thing about arriving as darkness envelopes the valley is that morning will reveal the mountain landscape and Tom Groggin's setting.

 Station Life